Census Data for Birmingham ...

 In comparison, the 2000 Census shows Birmingham had a population of 242,820 people and a land area of 149.9 square miles [388.3 km²].
 This gives a population density of 1,597 people per square mile [616 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Birmingham.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Birmingham.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
 More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...